GMJ2023/DTF-Scaling-Strategy-Distributed-Orchestration/DTF Scaling Strategy – Distributed Orchestration.md

 This diagram illustrates how the **Dispatch Zone** distributes incoming files evenly to multiple **DTF virtual machines** through a central **Orchestrator**.
 Each VM runs an identical instance of the DTF environment, processing files independently while maintaining synchronised configuration and logging.
 This layout enables near-linear scalability — simply add more VMs to increase throughput without altering the core workflow.

+---

+Copyright © 2025 Geoffrey Jones
+All rights reserved.

+This repository and its contents are proprietary and confidential.
+No part may be copied, modified, or distributed without prior written consent.